What is eCommerce?

 Reports

-View reports on searched keywords in order to increase awareness on what the visitors to your website are looking for and gain the insights and knowledge you need to help your business flourish, along with a yearly sales comparison chart and an easy-to-decipher graph of your sales progress.
+View reports on searched keywords to increase awareness of what the visitors to your website are looking for and gain the insights and knowledge you need to help your business flourish, along with a yearly sales comparison chart and an easy-to-decipher graph of your sales progress.

 System Settings